LQRrrrr/lqrrrrr.github.io/post.md

 I am responsible for scribing the cool proof of transforming the original KM-formulation of optimal transport problem to the biconjugate convex pairs (strong duality and double convexification trick).
 See our amazing Optimal Transport reading group <a href="https://kaiwen-hou-khou.github.io/OTMLE/">website</a> and <a href="https://kaiwen-hou-khou.github.io/OTMLE/notes/double_convexification.pdf">notes</a>!

 In Nikita's 2024 Fall course STAT 260(210C) Topics in statistics and probability, I chose Benign overfitting in Ridge Regression for reading and study.
-See <a href="https://drive.google.com/file/d/1S6_1Eg4cX8nWB-t22cjmLxODZr58Zg8m/view?usp=share_link">slides</a>.
+See <a href="https://drive.google.com/file/d/1S6_1Eg4cX8nWB-t22cjmLxODZr58Zg8m/view?usp=share_link">slides</a> and <a href="https://drive.google.com/file/d/1droJHf25MrgzSLRYMkltsZk1PXh6Fed1/view?usp=sharing">note</a>.